ItsTato/vedis/PATCHING_VEDIS.md

 - [[#13231](https://github.com/redis/redis/pull/13231/)] Fix forget to update the dict's node in the kvstore's rehashing list after defragment
 - [[#13233](https://github.com/redis/redis/pull/13233/)] Fix CI failure caused by PR

+### During May 6th
+The following patches were applied:

+- [[13251](https://github.com/redis/redis/pull/13251)] XREADGROUP from PEL should not affect server.dirty